nesrak1/AssetsTools.NET/README.md

 ### MonoBehaviour loading

-Reading MonoBehaviours are a little different because the information for deserialization is stored in assemblies in the Managed folder, rather than the type tree or the class database file.
+Reading MonoBehaviours are a little different because the information for deserialization is stored in assemblies in the Managed folder, rather than the class database file.
+(Bundles will usually have a type tree with MonoBehaviours)

 ```cs
 //example for a GameObject